jameshball/osci-render/README.md

 This allows for 3D rendering of `.obj` files, `.svg` images, and `.txt` files.

+Read more about '[Rendering shapes through audio signals](https://felixonline.co.uk/issue/1773/science/rendering-shapes-through-audio-signals)' in this article featuring osci-render!

 Some of this was built as part of a 24hr hackathon: IC Hack 20.
 The original repository can be found here: https://github.com/wdhg/ICHack20 It won 'Best Newcomers Prize' at the event.

 ### Video Demonstration